dttrugman/StressInversion.jl/README.md

 ` pkg> test StressInversion`

 **Note:** The StressInversion software was finalized using Julia v1.8.
-It is recommended to use this version or later; older versions may work but there can be compatibility issues with the packages StressInversion depends on.
+It is recommended to use at least v1.7 or later; older versions may work but there can be compatibility issues with the packages StressInversion depends on.

 ---